Haziq2602/nihongo-mori/README.md

 A lesson is considered "unlocked" if its slug is in the `completedLessons` set.
 When a user completes a quiz, the current lesson is marked as complete, and the *next* lesson is automatically unlocked, creating a clear path for progression.

-### AI-Powered Sentences

-The **AI Sentence Builder** is powered by a Genkit flow defined in `src/ai/flows/generate-example-sentences.ts`.
+### Local Word Generator

+The **Word Generator** is a client-side tool that helps reinforce learning.

-1. The user selects kana they have learned in the `SentenceBuilder` component (`src/components/sentence-builder.tsx`).
+1. The user selects kana they have learned in the `WordGenerator` component (`src/components/word-generator.tsx`).
-2. When they click "Generate", a Next.js Server Action (`src/app/actions.ts`) is called.
+2. When they click "Generate", the component filters a pre-defined list of example words stored in `src/data/kana.ts`.
-3. This action invokes the `generateExampleSentences` flow, passing the array of selected kana.
-4. The Genkit flow uses a typed prompt with a Zod schema to instruct the Gemini model to create simple, beginner-friendly sentences using *only* the provided characters.
+3. It finds all words that can be constructed using *only* the selected kana characters.
-5. The generated sentences are returned to the client and displayed to the user, providing a contextual way to practice what they've learned.
+4. A random word from this filtered list is then displayed to the user, providing a contextual way to practice what they've learned.

 ---